 How to attract Generation Y and Z talents?

-Companies are looking for the ideal solution to pick and keep the best talents from generation Y and Z – the generations enter the job market.
+Companies have been looking for an ideal solution to pick and keep the best talents from generation Y and Z – the generations entering the job market.
 Creativity and innovation in the selection process is the right answer.

 The new generations

 They won’t do without apps on their phones.
-Now they are coming to the job market, but they still want to have their fun.
+Now they are coming to the job market, but they still want to enjoy themselves.
 They are picky and the situation on the market plays in their cards.

-What are the common characteristics of generation Y and Z?
+What are the common attributes of generation Y and Z?